Get answers to common planning questions.

 5. May I withdraw my contributions at retirement?

 Tier 1 and 2 members may withdraw the balance of their Annuity Savings Fund (ASF), if any, in lieu of receiving a monthly annuity.
-To withdraw these funds, please check the appropriate box on page 1 of the retirement application or notify NYSTRS within 30 days of your retirement date.
+To withdraw these funds, please check the appropriate box on the retirement application or notify NYSTRS within 30 days of your retirement date.
 We will deduct any outstanding loan balance from your ASF.

 For Tier 3-6 members, required contributions help fund your pension at retirement.
 They do not provide you with a separate annuity or any other retirement benefit.